jgallen23/markx/README.md

 		# live preview of your markdown file
 		$ markx --lang javascript --preview 8001 blog.md

+##Live Preview

+The `--preview` option lets you preview your markdown files before generating them as html.
+When you open your browser to your live preview, you don't have to bother with refreshing every time you make a change to your markdown file, markx will automatically refresh your browser when it detects a change.
+How cool is that?

 ##CSS for Syntax Highlighter

 [Here](https://github.com/jgallen23/highlight.js/tree/master/src/styles) are some css files that will style the code blocks.

+##Support Languages

+[Here](https://github.com/jgallen23/highlight.js/tree/master/src/languages) are the supported languages for syntax highlighting.